Global Vietnamese Youth and Their Efforts to Preserve and Promote Vietnamese

 "Trong tranh" or"chong chanh", which is the correct spelling?
 What does the proverb "Wealth in the eyes, dearth in the hands" mean?
 Though simple, these questions show the richness of the Vietnamese language.
-These are among the topics regularly introduced to overseas Vietnamese community by the Facebook page named "Beautiful Vietnamese" by Le Trong Nghia, a software engineer in Tokyo, Japan.
+These are among the topics regularly introduced to the overseas Vietnamese community by the Facebook page named "Beautiful Vietnamese" by Le Trong Nghia, a software engineer in Tokyo, Japan.

 October 17, 2024 | 10:29